AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Introduction

 \section{Introduction}

 Ledger systems are append-only databases providing immutability (i.e., tamper resistance) as a core property.
-To facilitate their append-only feature, cryptographic constructions, such as hash chains or hash trees, are usually deployed.
-Traditionally, public ledger systems are centralized, controlled by a single entity that acts as a trusted party.
-In such a setting, ledgers are being deployed in various applications, including payments, logging, timestamping services, repositories, or public logs of various artifacts (e.g., keys~\cite{melara2015coniks,chase2019seemless}, certificates issued by authorities~\cite{laurie2013certificate}, and binaries~\cite{fahl2014hey}).
+To facilitate their append-only feature, cryptographic constructions, such as hash chains~\cite{haber1990time}, Merkle trees~\cite{bayer1993improving} and history trees~\cite{crosby2009efficient}, are usually deployed.
+Traditionally, public ledger systems are centralized and controlled by a single entity that acts as a trusted party.
+In such a setting, ledgers are deployed in various applications, including logging~\cite{amazon-qldb,ledgerdb,dowling2016secure,tomescu2019transparency}, event stores~\cite{aws-event-store} timestamping services~\cite{ledgerdb}, payments~\cite{institutions2004wholesale,carter2023payment,folkerts1997wholesale}, repositories~\cite{github-commits}, or public logs of various artifacts (e.g., keys~\cite{melara2015coniks,chase2019seemless}, binaries~\cite{fahl2014hey}, and certificates issued~\cite{laurie2013certificate} or revoked~\cite{laurie2012revocation} by authorities).